ome/omero-guides/iviewer_viewing.rst

 -  How to zoom and rotate the image

+-  How to create a maximum intensity Projection and save it

 -  How to save a current viewport as png in OMERO.iviewer

 -  How to use and synchronize multiple viewer windows inside OMERO.iviewer